Boruto Confirms Chapter 45 Title with New Promo

+Boruto Chapter 45 Confirms New Title That Teases Major Storyline for the Future

-Boruto: Naruto Next Generations manga is deep into its "Kara" Arc, which has opened the door to some of the most game-changing events in the entire Naruto saga.
-Thanks to Kara, a new Otsutsuki threat is rising over the shinobi world, and the mystery of Boruto's Karma seal have revealed an even darker fate hanging over Naruto's son.
-However, those aren't the only mysteries that Boruto's Kara arc has put on the table: certain members of the villain organization seem to secret identities tied to Konohagakure's past - and one of them has come to the Hidden Leaf with an deadly proposal.
+Boruto: Naruto Next Generations just opened the door to some seriously game changing possibilities in the latest chapter.
+Fans are knee-deep in the “Kara” Arc, which sees a new Otsutsuki threat rising to endanger the shinobi world.
+The mystery of Boruto’s Karma seal has been revealed to be even darker than the danger that the Nine-Tails brought upon his father.
+If that weren’t enough, some other mysteries hover around Boruto’s Kara arc as well.
+Select members of the villainous organization have some hidden ties to Konohagakure’s past.
+Those identities will come to light at some point, and one challenger has stepped into the Hidden Leaf with a lethal proposition.

-It should come as no surprise, then, that Boruto chapter 45's title has been revealed to be "Defection".
-Warning - Boruto manga SPOILERS Follow!
+The latest installment of Boruto, chapter 45, has been revealed as “Defection.”

+Buckle up everyone, things are about to get interesting.
+Warning - Boruto manga SPOILERS follow!

 Kara's whole power set has (thus far) been based around two things: either tapping into the power of the Otsutsuki Clan (as their Jigen is hosting an Otsutsuki entity in his body), or the enhanced ninja powers through the combination of unorthodox ninjutsu, and cybernetic enhancement using cutting-edge Scientific Ninja Tools implanted into human bodies.